Peace Boat: History

-More cruises

 Over the past 30 years, Peace Boat has organized over 100 voyages, including more than 60 around-the-world voyages, carrying over 70,000 participants to over 270 ports.
 The participants range from toddlers to people in their 90s, from many different countries and professions.
 The organization was nominated for the Nobel Prize in 2008.

 Ships

-During its history, Peace Boat has always chartered different vessels.
-These are the most recent:
+During its history, Peace Boat has chartered many different vessels.